Telecom Statistics You Need To Know

 Telecom Market Size Statistics

-Let’s take a closer look at these market size statistics.
+Take a closer look at the telecom industry’s market size statistics and predictions:

-2. More than 59% of all sales came from the consumer/residential market.
+1. More than 59% of all sales came from the residential market.

 (Grand View Research)

 This sector accounted for the largest revenue share compared to other end-user-type segments.
-More than 59% of the end-user segment's $1.8 trillion market size is attributed to the residential segment.
-However, the business segment also sees an increasing demand for telecommunication services.
+More than 59% of the $1.8 trillion total market size came from the residential segment.
+Aside from the residential segment, there is also an increasing demand for telecommunication services for the business segment.

-3. The growth rate of 19.3% for the Global Micro Mobile Data Center Market.
+2. There is a 19.3% growth rate for the Global Micro Mobile Data Center Market.

 (Market Watch)

 In 2021, Global Micro Mobile Data Center had a $4.18 billion value.
-This value is predicted to grow steadily at 19.3% for 2022-2029.
-Global Micro Mobile Data Center became more relevant when demand for more data centers was heightened during the COVID-19 pandemic.
+Based on the prediction, the value will grow steadily at 19.3% for 2022-2029.
+The COVID-19 pandemic heightened the demand for more data centers, and will continue to soar as the industry grows.

 (Grand View Research)

-This significant increase in market share is attributed to the expanding utilization of smartphones among consumers.
-Furthermore, the prompt demand for high-speed telecommunication services for corporate and even residential segments is forecasted to reinforce the growth of the mobile data services segment.
+The increase in smartphone utilization among consumers also boosts the mobile data services market share.
+There is a prompt demand for high-speed telecommunication services for corporate and residential segments.
+This demand is also forecasted to reinforce the growth of the mobile data services segment.

 (Cloudwards)